chinmacreates/OnlineRetail-Analysis/README.md

 # OnlineRetail-Analysis
-Sales performance analysis using SQL and Power BI on real retail data Your README.md (This Is the Star)
+Sales performance analysis using SQL and Power BI on real retail data

-Here’s a ready-to-use structure — adapt the wording to your voice.

 📊 Online Retail Sales Analysis – France
 📌 Project Overview